-Why should I attend?
-This course provides the basic skills and information needed to be competent and comfortable in the CivicEngage system.
-Who should attend?
 Any new user charged with the responsibility of creating, editing, or managing the CivicEngage website.
 Prerequisite for New User Part II is to have attended the New User Part I Training.

-By the end of this session, you will be able to do the following: Basic Management of Supporting Tools Including: Create and Place Frequently Asked Questions & other Module Widgets on Pages Fundamentals of Citizen Engagement tools (Notify Me Push Notifications) including: What will I learn?
-Create and Edit Calendars and Events Create and Edit Newsflash Items Create and Edit Alert Center Items Fundamentals of Document Management tools including: Upload and Edit Agenda Center Items Manage files in the Document Center o Create and Edit Archive Center Items How long is this session?
+By the end of this session, you will be able to do the following:

+- Basic Management of Supporting Tools Including:

+- o Create and Place Frequently Asked Questions & other Module Widgets on Pages

+- Fundamentals of Citizen Engagement tools (Notify Me Push Notifications) including:

+- o Create and Edit Calendars and Events

+- o Create and Edit Newsflash Items

+- o Create and Edit Alert Center Items

+- Fundamentals of Document Management tools including:

+- o Upload and Edit Agenda Center Items

+- o Manage files in the Document Center

+- o Create and Edit Archive Center Items

+How long is this session?

 Half-day (up to 4 hours)